In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption: Conclusion

 Boundary phenomena in arteries are of vital importance.
 The vast majority of acute and chronic cardiovascular pathologies occur at boundaries.
 These include aortic dissection, aneurysm rupture, and atherosclerotic plaque formation across a large range of arterial beds – coronary, carotid, and peripheral -- with a risk of plaque rupture or organ hypoperfusion.
-Accurate knowledge of blood slip/no-slip conditions thus is essential.
-Furthermore, accurate blood flow mathematical model development, particularly with the provision of patient-specific information, may have predictive capacity \cite{Candreva2022,Schwarz2023}.
-Based upon review of the extant literature, this work appears to be the first study of slip conditions in arterial blood flow \emph{in vivo}, and more specifically, demonstrates consistent failure of the no-slip condition to hold true.
+A sound understanding of the behavior of blood at the wall is therefore essential, since any mathematical model of blood flow necessarily relies on a specific choice of boundary conditions.
+Accurate mathematical models combined with patient-specific information may have predictive capacity \cite{Candreva2022,Schwarz2023}.
+Based upon review of the extant literature, {\bf this work appears to be the first study of slip conditions in arterial blood flow \emph{in vivo}}, and more specifically, demonstrates consistent failure of the no-slip condition to hold true.
 This may have significant implications for the study of a range of cardiovascular diseases.